A topic from the subject of Chromatography in Chemistry.

 Use of Chromatography in Food and Beverage Industry

 Chromatography is a separation technique used to separate and analyze mixtures of substances.
-It is based on the principle that different components of a mixture will move at different rates through a stationary phase.
-The most common types of chromatography are paper chromatography, thin-layer chromatography, and gas chromatography.
+It's based on the principle that different components of a mixture will move at different rates through a stationary phase.
+Common types include paper chromatography, thin-layer chromatography (TLC), gas chromatography (GC), and high-performance liquid chromatography (HPLC).

 Basic Concepts